Cosas1008/LeetCode/Practice/README.md

 - [x] 1995 Count Special Quadruplets
 - [x] 2025 Maximum Number of Ways to Partition an Array ( Prefix Suffix )
 - [ ] 2030 Smallest K-Length Subsequence with Occurrence of a Letter
+- [x] 2091 Removeing Min and Max From Array
+- [x] 2092 Find All People With Secret

 ### Practice